 Mr. Diaz is the author of Be Spent: Winning the Fight for Freedom’s Survival.
 His columns are regularly featured in several media outlets, including The Washington Times, The Christian Post, Human Events, First Things, The Blaze, American Thinker, CNS NewsBarbwire, WorldNetDaily, Townhall and other outlets, as requested.

-Mr. Diaz is also a regular guest commentator on numerous radio and television shows, including CNN, FOX, Univision and Voice of America, both in English and Spanish.
+Mr. Diaz is also a media commentator who has appeared on networks like CNN, FOX, Univision, and Voice of America, both in English and Spanish.
 As a public speaker with experience at numerous conferences, including the well-known Conservative Political Action Conference (CPAC), he engages audiences to think through the way a Biblical worldview affects policy matters.
-Mario speaks regularly at churches and schools about legal matters and America’s founding principles.
+Mario also speaks at churches and schools about legal matters and America’s founding principles.

-Mr. Diaz spent this summer at Oxford studying philosophy of religion and church history.
-He obtained his Juris Doctor from the Catholic University of America’s Columbus School of Law in Washington, D.C.
-He is pursuing a Masters in Theological Studies from Southwestern Baptist Theological Seminary.
-He did his undergraduate work at Middle Tennessee State University.
-He resides in Maryland with his wife and four children and serves as Music Minister for his church.
+Mr. Diaz obtained his Juris Doctor from the Catholic University of America’s Columbus School of Law in Washington, D.C.
+And is pursuing a Masters in Theological Studies from Southwestern Baptist Theological Seminary, recently spending some time in Oxford studying church history and philosophy.